NuLink-network/nulink-sdk/README.md

 //At this point Alice approves Bob's file usage request, Due to on-chain approval of Bob's request, we first evaluate gas and service fees

 //1.
+Alice calc server fee (wei):
+//    For the main chain TBSC/BSC, the token is TNLK/NLK.
-Alice calc server fee (wei): the nulink token tnlk/nlk const startDate: Date = new Date();
+//    For the side chains, they use the native currency of the respective chain (e.g., Mumbai uses TMATIC/MATIC, OKX X1 Chain uses TOKB/OKB). const startDate: Date = new Date();
 const startMs: number = Date.parse(startDate.toString());
 const endMs: number =